jsrn/jsrn.github.io/_posts/2023-12-20-take-me-to-dagstuhl.md

 >
 > The ruins of the 13th-century Dagstuhl Castle are nearby, a short walk up a hill from the Schloss.

 A lot of people find environment to be an important factor in how effectively they can work -- the right desk chair, the right ambient noise, the right pre-work coffee ritual.
 Other people aren't so bothered.
-For some others, it's not so critical.
 Stardew Valley creator Eric Barone somewhat famously did a lot of work with computer equipment perched on speakers and a cardboard box, and if such a setup can produce a masterpiece like Stardew Valley, there must be something to it.

 I'm somewhere in the middle.
 I like a clean desk and a quiet room.
 Beyond that, I'm not too choosy.